YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 ### How do I load and save data / variables / dialogue state?
 (Like for a save game system)

-To save the current node, save the value of [`DialogueRunner.CurrentNodeName`](https://docs.yarnspinner.dev/api/csharp/yarn.unity/yarn.unity.dialoguerunner/yarn.unity.dialoguerunner.currentnodename) somewhere, e.g. to Unity's [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).
-Then to restore it, call [`DialogueRunner.StartDialogue()`](https://docs.yarnspinner.dev/api/csharp/yarn.unity/yarn.unity.dialoguerunner/yarn.unity.dialoguerunner.startdialogue) and pass in the saved node name.
+To save the current node, save the value of [`DialogueRunner.CurrentNodeName`](../api/csharp/yarn.unity.dialoguerunner.currentnodename.md) somewhere, e.g. to Unity's [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).
+Then to restore it, call [`DialogueRunner.StartDialogue()`](../api/csharp/yarn.unity.dialoguerunner.startdialogue.md) and pass in the saved node name.

-To save variables, see [`DialogueRunner.SaveStateToPlayerPrefs()`](https://docs.yarnspinner.dev/api/csharp/yarn.unity/yarn.unity.dialoguerunner/yarn.unity.dialoguerunner.savestatetoplayerprefs).
-Then to load variables, call [`DialogueRunner.LoadStateFromPlayerPrefs()`](https://docs.yarnspinner.dev/api/csharp/yarn.unity/yarn.unity.dialoguerunner/yarn.unity.dialoguerunner.loadstatefromplayerprefs).
+To save variables, see [`DialogueRunner.SaveStateToPlayerPrefs()`](../api/csharp/yarn.unity.dialoguerunner.savestatetoplayerprefs.md).
+Then to load variables, call [`DialogueRunner.LoadStateFromPlayerPrefs()`](../api/csharp/yarn.unity.dialoguerunner.loadstatefromplayerprefs.md).
 These methods use Unity's built-in JSON utility to serialize a dictionary of variables to Unity's [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).

 For custom save systems, create your own [variable storage](components/variable-storage.md) by subclassing VariableStorageBehaviour and implementing its methods.
 Study [InMemoryVariableStorage.cs](https://github.com/YarnSpinnerTool/YarnSpinner-Unity/blob/main/Runtime/InMemoryVariableStorage.cs) as an example.
 For more info, see [Guide: Yarn Variables and Variable Storage](../guides/yarn-variables-and-variable-storage.md).

-**Currently it is NOT possible to save/restore the current line nor the exact dialogue runner state.** It's complicated.
-If you're an experienced coder who'd like to help, see [PR #242](https://github.com/YarnSpinnerTool/YarnSpinner/pull/242) for our last attempt at it.
+It is not currently possible to save or restore the specific line that the dialogue is running.

 ## Control flow